CuBoulder/ucb_default_content/README.md

-# tiamat-default-content
+# ucb_default_content
-D9 Module to create default content
+This simple Drupal module creates default content for new sites at install time.